 Haitians celebrated their Independence day yesterday and today the festivities continue with Jour des Aieux (Ancestors' Day).

-Ancestor's Day, is a time for Haitians to remember their forefathers, the people who lost their lives in the struggle for Haitian independence and, of course, to sit down for an enormous family meal.
+Ancestor's Day is a time for Haitians to remember their forefathers, the people who lost their lives in the struggle for Haitian independence, and, of course, to sit down for an enormous family meal.

-Many Haitians today still follow Vodou (Voodoo), a belief system which includes worshipping spirits, so Ancestors Day has a particular resonance in this troubled country, which pulp fiction suggests is the home of the zombie.
+Many Haitians today still follow Vodou (Voodoo), a belief system that includes worshipping spirits, so Ancestors Day has a particular resonance in this troubled country, which pulp fiction suggests is the home of the zombie.

-According to one gullible ethnobotanist, Haitian vodou priests used to create real 'live' zombies by putting human beings into death-like comas then drugging them with suppressants - yes!
+According to one gullible ethnobotanist, Haitian Vodou priests used to create real 'live' zombies by putting human beings into death-like comas then drugging them with suppressants - yes!
 Exactly like in Live and Let Die!
 However, we do like to create our own Zombies: will suppressants are optional, but coma has been known to follow.
 We recommend Jeff "Beachbum" Berry's reconstruction of Donn the Beachcomber's original Zombie recipe as featured in his excellent Intoxica book.